What is nuclear propulsion?

 Nuclear airplanes and rockets

-The HTRE-3 test reactor hooked to jets for airplanes Nuclear propulsion is well-suited for space travel and rockets, so that’s under development.
+The HTRE-2 test reactor hooked to jets for airplanes Nuclear propulsion is well-suited for space travel and rockets, so that’s under development.
 The Russians did have some nuclear-powered tanks.
 Before intercontinnental ballistic missiles were developed, the US Air Force worked a lot on the Aircraft Nuclear Propulsion project to make a nuclear-powered long-range airplane.
-Various test reactors like HTRE-3 pictured here were operated in this project but no plane ever actually flew, so far, on nuclear power.
+Various test reactors like the HTRE-2 pictured here were operated in this project but no plane ever actually flew, so far, on nuclear power.

 The only nuclear-powered cars you’re likely to ever see are electric ones charged by nearby nuclear power plants.